While my little boat moves on its mooring of mist,

 Yí zhōu bó yān zhǔ, rì mù kè chóu xīn.

-The opening narrates plainly, yet each word carries profound weight.
-"Moves and moors" is not a casual stop, but a conscious choice—before dusk falls, the poet seeks a place to spend the night.
-This action reveals the self-awareness of a wanderer: he knows the road ahead is long, and he must settle here tonight.
-The "mist-veiled sandbar" is shrouded in evening haze, misty and indistinct, seemingly there yet not.
-This image is both the actual scene before his eyes and an externalization of his state of mind: the poet's future, like this misty sandbar, is unclear, its direction indistinguishable.
-He moors here, not knowing where he will moor tomorrow.
+Explication: The opening narrates plainly, yet every word sinks deep.
+"Move my boat" is not a random stop—it is an active choice.
+Before darkness descends, the poet finds himself a place to anchor for the night.
+In this action lies the self-awareness of the wanderer: he knows the road ahead is long, and tonight he must settle here.
+"Misty isle" is a sandbank shrouded in evening mist, hazy and indistinct, seeming there yet not there.
+This image is both a real scene and an externalization of the poet's inner state: his future, like this misty isle, has no clear boundary, no discernible direction.
+He moors here, yet does not know where he will moor tomorrow.

-"Dusk" is a classic trigger for sorrow in classical poetry.
-Yet, Meng Haoran does not say "a traveler's sorrow arises" or "a traveler's sorrow is born"; he says "a traveler's sorrow stirs anew."
-This word "anew" is the most poignant in the entire poem.
-It implies this is not his first time wandering, nor his first time feeling lonely at dusk.
-Sorrow has long existed; it's just that with each twilight, it returns, like the ebb and flow of tides, the cycle of seasons.
-He is not "giving birth" to sorrow; he is "claiming" the sorrow that already belongs to him.
+"Dusk" is the fixed trigger of sorrow in classical poetry.
+Yet Meng Haoran does not say "a stranger's sorrow rises" or "a stranger's sorrow is born."
+He says "a stranger's sorrow freshens anew."
+This word "new" is the most painful in the entire poem.
+It means: this is not the first time he has wandered, nor the first time he has felt lonely at dusk.
+Sorrow has long been there; it simply returns with each evening, like the rising and falling of the tide, like the cycling of the seasons.
+He is not "giving birth" to sorrow—he is "claiming" the sorrow that has always been his.

 Yě kuàng tiān dī shù, jiāng qīng yuè jìn rén.

-This is Meng Haoran's shortest poem, yet it presents the most holistic portrayal of his state of being.
-Twenty characters form an exceptionally clear structure: the first two lines describe human affairs—moving the boat, mooring, dusk, traveler's sorrow; the last two lines describe heaven and earth—boundless plains, low sky, trees, clear river, moon near.
-The first half is the wanderer's predicament; the second is nature's response.
-The first half is the separation between "I" and the world; the second is the reconciliation between "I" and the world.
-This reconciliation is not achieved by conquering loneliness, but by acknowledging loneliness, and then coexisting with it.
-The poet finds no old friend on the riverbank, receives no letter from home at the post station, returns to no hometown in his dreams.
-He merely sees the sky low, the moon near, and then writes these two lines on paper.
-After writing, he remains the traveler moored at the misty sandbar; tomorrow he will still sail east with the current.
+This is Meng Haoran's shortest poem, yet it is the most complete presentation of his state of being.
+Twenty characters, with an extremely clear structure: the first two lines write of human affairs—mooring the boat, dusk, a stranger's sorrow; the last two lines write of heaven and earth—vast wilderness, low-hanging sky, clear river, near moon.
+The first half is the wanderer's plight; the second half is nature's response.
+The first half is the separation between "I" and the world; the second half is the reconciliation between "I" and the world.
+This reconciliation is not achieved by conquering loneliness, but by acknowledging it and learning to live with it.
+The poet does not find an old friend by the riverbank, does not receive a letter from home at the posting station, does not return to his hometown in a dream.
+He simply sees that the sky is low, that the moon is near, and writes these two lines on paper.
+After writing them, he is still the traveler moored by the misty isle, still destined to drift eastward with the current tomorrow.
 But at this moment, he is no longer facing heaven and earth alone—the moon is with him.

-This poem can be read alongside "Mooring on the River at Tonglu, Sent to Old Friends in Guangling."
-On the night at Tonglu River, Meng Haoran sent two lines of tears to the far west of the sea, seeking solace outwardly.
-On the night at Jiande River, he turned his gaze back to the side of his boat, sitting facing the river moon, achieving self-sufficiency inwardly.
-The former is longing; the latter is Zen-like understanding.
-The former requires a distant "you"; the latter only requires a present "moon."
-From "sent to" to "near," from "distant" to "dear," it perfectly outlines the complete arc of Meng Haoran's inner healing during his wanderings.
+This poem can be read alongside "Sleeping at Night on the Tonglu River, Sent to Old Friends in Guangling."
+On the Tonglu River night, Meng Haoran sent two lines of tears to the western shore of the sea—that was seeking consolation outward.
+On the Jiande River night, he drew his gaze back to the side of his boat, sat face to face with the river moon—that was finding sufficiency within.
+The former is longing; the latter is Chan serenity.
+The former requires a "you" in the distance; the latter requires only a "moon" in the present.
+From "send" to "near," from "distant" to "close"—this traces the complete arc of Meng Haoran's spiritual self-healing during his wanderings.

-• Profound Depth Through Extreme Simplicity: Twenty characters exhaust four themes—wandering, loneliness, insignificance, and solace—with no redundant word, no forced effort.
-This is the ultimate realization of Meng Haoran's poetic ideal of "simple language with rich flavor."
+- Extreme Simplicity Conveying Extreme Depth: Twenty characters exhaust four themes—wandering, loneliness, insignificance, consolation—without a single superfluous word, without a single strained effort.
+This is the ultimate realization of Meng Haoran's poetic ideal of "light words, rich flavor."

-• Psychological Portrayal of Visual Illusion: "The sky stoops to the trees" is not physical reality, but psychological truth—when a person feels insignificant, the world seems overwhelmingly oppressive.
-This subjectivized description of scenery makes the objective view a perfect projection of inner emotion.
+- Psychological Writing Through Optical Illusion: "The sky hangs lower than the trees" is not physical truth, but psychological truth—when a person feels small, the world feels oppressively large.
+This subjectivized description of scenery makes the external landscape a precise projection of inner emotion.

-• Emotional Weight of Verbs: "Moves" is the wanderer's active choice; "moors" is the traveler's temporary settling; "close" is the lonely one's sole comfort.
-Three verbs connect the emotional thread of the entire poem.
+- Emotional Weight of Verbs: "Move" is the wanderer's active choice; "moor" is the traveler's temporary respite; "near" is the solitary one's only consolation.
+Three verbs string together the entire emotional thread of the poem.

-• Dual Spatial Contrast: The first two lines are close-up—boat, sandbar, person; the last two lines are distant view—plains, sky, trees, river, moon.
-Moving from near to far, then from far back to near (moon near person), it forms a complete visual cycle and an emotional resolution.
+- Double Contrast of Space: The first two lines are near scenes—boat, isle, traveler; the last two lines are distant scenes—wilderness, sky, trees, river, moon.
+From near to far, then from far back to near (the moon draws near), forming a complete visual cycle and completing an emotional loop.

-• The Suspended Beauty of the Closing Line: The poem concludes with "the moon close and dear," a state in progress, not an ending.
-The poet does not write "and so I was no longer sad," nor "and so I fell peacefully asleep."
-He merely records this moment of closeness and lets the verse hang there.
-The lingering charm is like the river moon, long-lasting.
+- Beauty of Suspension in the Closing Line: The poem ends on "the moon draws near to the traveler"—a state in progress, not a conclusion.
+The poet does not write "and so I stopped feeling sad," nor does he write "and so I fell asleep peacefully."
+He simply records this moment of closeness, and lets the line hang there.
+The aftertaste lingers like the river moon, long undispersed.

 Insights

-This work teaches us: One can attain wholeness within loneliness; there is no need to wait for anyone to arrive.
-This is the greatest difference between Meng Haoran here and the self in "Mooring on the River at Tonglu, Sent to Old Friends in Guangling."
-On the night at Tonglu River, he was still sending tears, still longing, still hoping for an echo from afar; on the night at Jiande River, he sends out nothing, merely gazing quietly at the moon's reflection in the water, discovering it is so near.
-When facing loneliness, contemporary people habitually seek connection outwardly: making a call, sending a message, filling quiet nights with social networks.
-Meng Haoran offers another possibility: One can be without connection, yet not be lonely.
-When the river moon becomes a confidant, when the wilderness becomes a dwelling, when the solitary boat becomes a world—solitude is no longer deprivation, but abundance.
+This poem tells us: a person can find fulfillment in solitude, without waiting for anyone to arrive.
+This is the greatest difference between Meng Haoran here and the Meng Haoran of "Sleeping at Night on the Tonglu River, Sent to Old Friends in Guangling."
+On the Tonglu River night, he was still sending tears, still longing, still hoping for an echo from afar.
+On the Jiande River night, he no longer sends anything.
+He simply gazes quietly at the moon's reflection on the water, and discovers that it is so close to him.
+When modern people face loneliness, they habitually seek connection outward: make a phone call, send a message, fill the silent night with social media.
+Meng Haoran offers another possibility: not connecting does not have to mean being lonely.
+When the river moon becomes a kindred spirit, when the wilderness becomes a dwelling, when the solitary boat becomes the whole world—then solitude is no longer scarcity, but abundance.

-This poem holds an even deeper metaphor: the moon is the eternal other, yet also the most faithful companion.
-It does not question your past, does not plan your future, but merely sits with you on this night, at this moment, on this river.
-This is nature's gentlest gift to humanity: It solves no problems, but it is never absent from any predicament.
-For millennia, countless travelers have moored and spent the night on the River at Jiande; countless people have beheld the scene of "On boundless plains the sky stoops to the trees; / The river clear reflects the moon close and dear."
-Some among them might recall Meng Haoran's poem, some might not.
-But whether they recall the poem or not, the river and moonlight of that night will comfort every lonely traveler, just as they comforted Meng Haoran.
-For the moon is like that—it does not recognize poets, nor does it recognize commoners.
-It simply, equally, quietly, draws near to every person who looks down at the water.
+There is a deeper metaphor in this poem: the moon is the eternal Other, yet it is also the most faithful companion.
+It does not ask about your past, does not plan your future; it simply sits with you, here and now, on this river surface.
+This is nature's gentlest gift to humanity: it does not solve any problem, but it never fails to show up in any moment of hardship.
+For a thousand years, countless travelers have moored their boats on the Jiande River, countless people have seen the scene of "the wilderness vast, the sky lower than the trees; the river clear, the moon near."
+Some among them would remember Meng Haoran's poem; others would not.
+But whether they remembered the poem or not, the river water and moonlight of that night would console every lonely traveler just as they consoled Meng Haoran.
+Because the moon is like that—it does not recognize poets, it does not recognize commoners.
+It simply, equally, quietly draws near to everyone who looks down at the water.

 Poem translator